suzuki-shunsuke/resume/resume.md

 In my current position, I am a member of the cross-product SRE team, operating and developing platforms for the company's products.
 I am involved in educational products such as [StudySapuri Elementary/Junior High/High School Courses and University Entrance Exam Courses for Japan](https://studysapuri.jp/) and [Quipper Video and Quipper School for overseas](https://www.quipper.com/).

-I work as a member of a team of about 7 people.
+I work as a member of a team of about seven people.

 The product is mainly running on AWS EKS, with some use of GCP.